 The Freedom has a different rewards structure than most other cards.
 It earns 5x UR points (or 5% cash back) per dollar spent on rotating quarterly categories.
 The bonus category spending limit per quarter is $1,500, which means you can earn up to 7,500 UR points per quarter.
 The only other cards that have a similar earning structure are the Discover It and the US Bank Cash +.

 The Freedom’s potential can be maximized if you have multiple UR-earning cards.
 If you have a Chase Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred, you can transfer the points from your Freedom account to any of those accounts.
 This feature is arguably the most powerful that Chase has to offer as it’s the lifeblood of many people’s earning strategies.

 Chase normally releases their quarterly categories two weeks before the start of a new quarter.
-For 2018, the categories were as follows:
+For the last four quarters, the categories were as follows:

-- 4th Quarter: Department Stores, Wholesale Clubs, and Chase Pay
+- 4th Quarter 2018: Department Stores, Wholesale Clubs, and Chase Pay

 One risk with rotating category cards is their usefulness.
 Your mileage may vary, but Freedom might be used heavily during one quarter and sock-drawered for another.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for points redemption:

 Cash Back & Gift Cards